Feistybeard/collectique/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/feistybeard/collectique.git`
-2. Install dependencies: `npm install`
+2. Cd into client, server folder respectivly and install dependencies with: `npm install`
-3. Start the app: `npm start`
+3. To start, cd into client, server folder respectivly and run: `npm run dev` (will be update later)

 ## Usage